stberg3/sezzle-calculator/README.md

+# Sam Berg's Calculator Web App
+Hey Sezzle, thanks for the interest.
+I built my calculator using NodeJS, ExpressJS, and SocketIO.

+## Building the App
+Run this command in the root of the project: `npm install`

+## Running the App
+After building the app, run this command in the root of the project: `npm start`

+## Viewing the App
+After building *and* starting the app, start a browser and navigate to this URL: `http://localhost:3000`

+Now you can calculate on as many tabs as you want!

-## Calculator Exercise details:
+## Calculator Exercise Details:
 Create a web app (using any programming languages) which logs calculations as they happen and shares those calculations with everyone connected to the website.

 For example, user A and user B go to your site at the same time.
 User A calculates "5 + 5", which equals "10".
 This is logged below the calculator as "5 + 5 = 10".
 User B is updated about this calculation right after